 Meanwhile, in Limbo, Doyle, and Iric finally begin to work together just so they can survive where they are at and the monsters attacking them.

 Back at Strange Academy’s cafeteria Calvin Morse is bullied by some random students.

-During eight period Man-Thing’s herbal class Toth has difficulty creating the potion the class has been tasked with so he uses his ice powers to create something different.
+During the eighth period Man-Thing’s herbal class Toth has difficulty creating the potion the class has been tasked with so he uses his ice powers to create something different.

-At the dorms the students are all hanging out in the common room with Emily having a hard time with figuring out the Eternity Equation.
+At the dorms, the students are all hanging out in the common room with Emily having a hard time figuring out the Eternity Equation.

 Having Strange Academy #2 based around what the class curriculum is for the students was a smart play.
 Especially with the unforeseen break after the first issue came out back in March, going with this day in the life of Strange Academy student got you right back into what this series is about.
 Everything from the characters to the setting just shined with energy.
 You are left wanting to know more about everything you read and see happen throughout Strange Academy #2.